ropensci/quadkeyr/paper/paper.md

 This project was made possible by the MIDAS-NIH COVID-19 urgent grant program and by the cooperative agreement CDC-RFA-FT-23-0069 from the CDC’s Center for Forecasting and Outbreak Analytics.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.

-We want to acknowledge the ROpenSci community, specially to Maria Paula Caldas, Vincent van Hees and Miles McBain for their comments, which greatly contributed to the enhancement of this package.
+We want to acknowledge the ROpenSci community, specially Maria Paula Caldas, Vincent van Hees and Miles McBain for their comments, which greatly contributed to the enhancement of this package.

 # References